DataDog/hiring-engineers/answers.md

   -e SD_BACKEND=docker \
   -e TAGS=docker-dd-agent,domain:stuffnthings.io,role:registry \
   datadog/docker-dd-agent`

+* If those manual options don't see viable on a daily bases, try launching the docker container using [docker-compose](https://docs.docker.com/compose/install/).
+Just change directories to the datadog_docker/ and run the command below.

+`docker-compose up -d`

 ### Quick Docker Explanation
 * First the line `docker run -d --name dd-agent` will detach the container and then print the container's id and name the running container **dd-agent**.